japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaContinuousReader.md

   offsets: Array[PartitionOffset]): Offset
 ----

-NOTE: `mergeOffsets` is part of the <<spark-sql-streaming-ContinuousReader.adoc#mergeOffsets, ContinuousReader Contract>> to...FIXME.
+NOTE: `mergeOffsets` is part of the <<spark-sql-streaming-ContinuousReader.md#mergeOffsets, ContinuousReader Contract>> to...FIXME.

 `mergeOffsets`...FIXME